followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/selection/selectAllMode.md

 <!--/shortDescription-->

 <!--fullDescription-->
-The **selectAllMode** specifies how records should be selected on clicking the ["Select All" check box](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Selection_Column) and by calling the [selectAll()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#selectAll)/[deselectAll()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#deselectAll) methods.
+**selectAllMode** specifies how records should be selected on clicking the ["Select All" check box](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Selection_Column) and by calling the [selectAll()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#selectAll)/[deselectAll()](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#deselectAll) methods.
 The following modes are available.

 - *'page'*
- Selects records on the currently rendered pages.
+ Selects records on currently rendered pages.
- [note]This mode does not apply if [deferred selection](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#deferred) is enabled.
+ [note]This mode is incompatible with [deferred selection](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/selection/#deferred).

 - *'allPages'*
  Selects records on all pages.